The following is a preview of The Number Four. Click HERE to download the entire story as a PDF.

 “Why would I want it?”
 Lance replied.
-He was curious now – at least more curious than he was when the man disappeared – but if neither of them knew what the device was for, then what use was it to him?
+He was curious now – at least more curious than he was when the man disappeared into the alley – but if neither of them knew what the device was for, then what use was it to him?

 Turning the device all around in his hands, Lance noticed for the first time that someone had etched a swastika into the metal, just below where the gear protruded from the body.

 “No idea,” the man grunted.
-“Obviously a machine of some sort, but fuck if I know what it does.”
-A pause, then: “I think it’s something to do with the dials.”
+“Obviously some kind of machine, but hell if I know what it does.”
+A pause, then: “I think the dials are supposed to do something.”

 I could’ve told you that, Lance thought, but he gave the top dial a twist.

-It took Lance a minute to recognize the change in the device, but once he noticed he couldn’t stop feeling it.
+It took Lance a minute to recognize the change in the device, but once he noticed he couldn’t ignore it.
 The device – the machine, the toy, whatever it was – had begun to buzz.
-It was a similar feeling to that of a car just starting up, or the hum of a woman’s hairdryer as it worked its magic.
+It was a similar feeling to the hum of a car just starting up, or of a woman’s hairdryer as it worked its magic.

 “I think something’s happening,” Lance said, suddenly excited.
 Whatever the machine was, he had never seen anything like it, and he wanted to know what it did even if it was no more than a toy.

 “Keep turning the dials,” the homeless man suggested.
-His voice was casual, disinterested; as Lance fiddling with the knobs, he wondered vaguely if the man actually did know what the machine did.
+His voice was casual, disinterested; as Lance fiddled with the knobs, he wondered vaguely if the man actually did know what the machine was for.